 - In a small saucepan, heat milk and brown sugar together just until sugar is melted and is lukewarm.

 - With another small saucepan, heat molasses and corn syrup until lukewarm as well.

 - While both pans are cooling down a bit, cut cold butter into small pieces, add to flour mixture, and use pasty blender until mixture is fine crumbles.

-- Once both pans have cooled to luke warm, add milk mixture, whisk until blended then add molasses mixture.
+- Once both pans have cooled to luke warm, add milk mixture to flour mixture, stir until blended then add molasses mixture.
 Stir.

 - Add egg and whisk until well Incorporated.

 - Pour into prepared baking dish and bake for 45 minutes or until toothpick comes out clean.

 - Let cool completely in baking pan.